-Proceeds obtained from the monetization of allowances directly allocated to a publicly owned natural gas utility shall be subject to any limitations imposed by the governing body of the utility and to the additional requirements set forth in sections 95893(d)(3) through 95893(d)(8) and 95893(e).
+Value obtained from the monetization of allowances directly allocated to a publicly owned natural gas utility shall be subject to any limitations imposed by the governing body of the utility and to the additional requirements set forth in sections 95893(d)(3) through 95893(d)(8) and 95893(e).

-Proceeds obtained from the monetization of allowances directly allocated to public utility gas corporations shall be subject to any limitations imposed by the California Public Utilities Commission and to the additional requirements set forth in sections 95893(d)(3) through 95893(d)(8) and 95893(e).
+Value obtained from the monetization of allowances directly allocated to public utility gas corporations shall be subject to any limitations imposed by the California Public Utilities Commission and to the additional requirements set forth in sections 95893(d)(3) through 95893(d)(8) and 95893(e).

-Allowance value, including any allocated allowance auction proceeds, obtained by a natural gas supplier must be used for the primary benefit of retail natural gas ratepayers of each natural gas supplier, consistent with the goals of AB 32, and may not be used for the benefit of entities or persons other than such ratepayers.
-Allocated allowance auction proceeds must be used to reduce greenhouse gas emissions or returned to ratepayers using one or more of the approaches described in sections 95893(d)(3)(A)-(C) and may also be used to pay for administrative and outreach costs and educational programs described in section 95893(d)(4).
+Allowance value, including any allocated allowance auction proceeds, obtained by a natural gas supplier must be used for the primary benefit of California retail natural gas ratepayers of each natural gas supplier, consistent with the goals of AB 32, and may not be used for the benefit of entities or persons other than such ratepayers.
+Allocated allowance value must be used to reduce greenhouse gas emissions or returned to ratepayers using one or more of the approaches described in sections 95893(d)(3)(A)-(B) and may also be used to pay for administrative and outreach costs and educational programs described in section 95893(d)(4).

-Energy Efficiency.
-Funding programs or activities designed to reduce greenhouse gas emissions through reductions in energy use in the following categories:
+Energy Efficiency and Fuel Switching.
+Funding programs or activities designed to reduce greenhouse gas emissions in the following manner:

-Energy efficient equipment rebates;

-Energy-efficient building retrofits;

-Other projects that reduce energy demand;

-Other GHG Emission Reduction Activities.
-Funding programs or activities other than energy efficiency, for which the natural gas supplier can demonstrate GHG emission reductions per section 95893(d)(5).
-This includes funding projects or activities that reduce emissions of uncombusted natural gas and that are not mandated by any federal, state, or local health and safety requirements, Senate Bill 1371 (Morrell, 2014), or the Greenhouse Gas Emission Standards for Crude Oil and Natural Gas Facilities (California Code of Regulations, sections 95665-95677).
+Incentives or direct installation of equipment that substitutes electricity for natural gas or other fossil fuels; or

+Energy-efficient building retrofits, excluding new equipment that combusts natural gas or other fossil fuels.

 Non-Volumetric Return to Ratepayers.
-Distribution of allocated allowance auction proceeds to some or all ratepayers in a non-volumetric manner, either on- or off-bill.
+Distribution of allocated allowance value to some or all ratepayers in a non-volumetric manner, either on- or off-bill.

 Administrative and Outreach Costs and Educational Programs.
-Allocated allowance auction proceeds may be used for administrative costs only in so far as those costs are solely limited to necessary costs to administer the projects and activities funded pursuant to sections 95893(d)(3)(A)-(C).
-Allocated allowance auction proceeds may be used for outreach that supports the implementation of the projects and activities funded pursuant to sections 95893(d)(3)(A)-(C).
-Up to $100,000 or one percent of the total allocated allowance auction proceeds expended by the supplier in a data year, whichever is larger, may be used in that data year for educational programs that have the primary purpose of reducing the GHG emissions of the natural gas supplier's ratepayers, but for which expected GHG emissions, pursuant to sections 95893(d)(5) and 95893(e)(4)(B), cannot be demonstrated.
+Allocated allowance value may be used for administrative costs only in so far as those costs are solely limited to necessary costs to administer the projects and activities funded pursuant to sections 95893(d)(3)(A)-(C).
+Allocated allowance value may be used for outreach that supports the implementation of the projects and activities funded pursuant to sections 95893(d)(3)(A)-(C).
+Up to $100,000 or one percent of the total allocated allowance value expended by the supplier in a data year, whichever is larger, may be used in that data year for public educational programs that have the primary purpose of reducing the GHG emissions of the natural gas supplier's ratepayers, but for which expected GHG emissions reductions, pursuant to sections 95893(d)(5) and 95893(e)(5)(B), cannot be demonstrated.

-Natural gas suppliers must demonstrate the expected GHG emissions reductions, pursuant to section 95893(e)(4)(B), for each use of allocated allowance auction proceeds described in sections 95893(d)(3)(A)-(B) that is undertaken.
+Natural gas suppliers must demonstrate the expected GHG emissions reductions, pursuant to section 95893(e)(5)(B), for each use of allocated allowance value described in sections 95893(d)(3)(A)-(B) that is undertaken.

 Public utility gas corporations shall ensure equal treatment of their procurement and delivery customers and delivery-only customers.